chrisomatic/notes_attic/README.txt

 If this is your first time using the program, just open up "notes_attic.exe".
-You probably won't see any emails when you first open it up - That's because you have to export your current emails from Lotus Notes first.
-By default the directory where the emails will be exported is C:\email_archive.
+You probably won't see any emails when you first open it up - That's because you have to download your current emails from IBM Notes first.
+The default directory where the emails will be exported is C:\email_archive.
 You can change this if you like by going to the menu: